 Hainanese Chicken Rice

-Hainanese Chicken Rice was brought to Malaysia by Chinese immigrants from the southernmost island of Hainan.
+Hainanese Chicken Rice was brought to Malaysia and Singapore by Chinese immigrants from the southernmost island of Hainan.
 A whole chicken is poached, cut into slices and served with a seasoning sauce, chili sauce, and rice cooked in the broth from the chicken for an additional boost of flavor.
 There are a few steps to this dish, but none are overly difficult.
 The longest (and mostly hands off) is poaching the chicken until tender, roughly one hour.
 I love having the chili sauce on the side so you can adjust the heat to taste.

 There are a few ingredients in this Hainanese Chicken Rice which may require finding a specialty market.

 Shaoxing wine is a fermented rice wine originally from Shaoxing in the Zhejiang province in eastern China.
 I have been able to find it at larger grocery stores with a sizeable wine selection, such as Wegmans.
-It is also available in Asian food markets specializing in Chinese ingredients.
+It is also available in markets specializing in Chinese ingredients.
 Sherry can be used as a substitution.

 Screwpine/Pandanus (Pandan) is a tropical tree found in South Asia, Australia, and a few Pacific islands.
 Its slender, long green leaves have a herby vanilla-like flavor popular in Asian sweets or as a wrapping.
 I have been able to locate the leaves in the frozen section of some markets with Southeast Asian ingredients.
 It is optional in this recipe if you are unable to find it.